webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

 ## Azure Policy

 - **Management Groups**
-  - level of scope and control(manage access, policy and compliance) across subscriptions.
+  - level of scope and control(manage access, policy and compliance) across **subscriptions**.
-  - use management groups to target policies and spending budgets across subscriptions.
+  - use management groups to target policies and spending budgets across **subscriptions**.
   - all subscriptions within management group inherit policy. e.g. specific region to create VMs.
-  - meet compliance rules with management groups.
+  - enforce compliance rules with management groups.
   - ![management group](img/management_group.PNG)
 - **Policy and Policy Definition**
   - **Policy**
     - create, assign, and manage policies to control or audit your resources.
-    - stay compliant with corporate standards/requirements.
+    - enforce rules and ensure compliance with corporate standards and service level agreements.
     - **enforcement and compliance, scaling, and remediation**.
   - **Policy Definition**
-    - express condition to evaluate and actions to perform when condition is met.
+    - JSON format.
+Express condition to evaluate and actions to perform when condition is met.
     - enforce different rules and effects over your resources, so those resources stay compliant with your IT governance standards.
   - individual resources, resource groups, subscriptions can be exempted from policy.
     - e.g. cannot deploy VM if it has an exposed public IP address.